evanvliet/vw/README.md

 The install script adds a line to .bashrc to source the *vw* configuration files.

-To set up a bare repository on a host that provides ssh access to leaf machines that will share configuration, run
+Many find it useful to synchronize configuration using source control.
+To this end, the  *vw* `INSTALL` has a `bare` option To set up a bare *git* repository on a host that provides ssh access to leaf machines that will share configuration.
+Run:

 + `bash vw/INSTALL bare`